Jagannath: Transformation from unitary icon to triad

 The Madala Panji observes that Nila Madhava transformed into Jagannath and was worshipped alone as a unitary figure, not as the part of a triad.
 It is significant to note that the early epigraphic and literary sources refer only to a unitary deity Purushottama Jagannath.
-The Sanskrit play "Anargharaghava" composed by Murari mentioned only Purushottama Jagannath and his consort Lakshmi with no references to Balabhadra and Subhadra.
-The Dasgoba copper plated inscription dating to 1198 also mentions only Purushottama Jagannath in the context that the Puri temple had been originally built by Ganga king Anantavarman Chodaganga (1078–1147) for Vishnu and Lakshmi.
+The Sanskrit play Anargharāghava composed by Murāri mentioned only Purushottama Jagannath and his consort Lakshmi with no references to Balabhadra and Subhadra.
+The Dasgoba copper plated inscription dating to 1198 also mentions only Purushottama Jagannath in the context that the Puri temple had been originally built by the Eastern Ganga king Anantavarman Chodaganga (1078–1147) for Vishnu and Lakshmi.
 These sources are silent on the existence of Balabhadra and Subhadra.
 Such state of affairs has led to arguments that Purushottama was the original deity and Balabhadra and Subhadra were subsequently drawn in as additions to a unitary figure and formed a triad.

 Balarama, Subhadra and Jagannath in the temple at Puri, with many human and sacred figures, buildings and animals.
-Oil painting by a painter of Puri, Orissa, ca. 1880/1910.
+Oil painting by a painter of Puri, Odisha, ca. 1880/1910.

-During the rule of Anangabhima III [1211–1239], Balabhadra and Subhadra find the earliest known mention in the Pataleshwara inscription of 1237 CE.
-According to the German Indologist Kulke, Anangibhima III was the originator of the triad of Jagannath, Balabhadra, and Subhadra suggesting that Balabhadra was added after Lakshmi's transformation into Subhadra.
+During the rule of Anangabhima Deva III (1211–1239), Balabhadra and Subhadra find the earliest known mention in the Pataleshwara (temples I, II and III) inscription of 1237 CE.
+According to the German Indologist Kulke, Anangibhima Deva III was the originator of the triad of Jagannath, Balabhadra, and Subhadra suggesting that Balabhadra was added after Lakshmi's transformation into Subhadra.